vgwb/Antura/docs/manual/index.md

 ---
-title: "Teacher's Manual"
+title: "Antura Teacher's Manual"
 ---
-# Teacher's Manual
+# AnturaTeacher's Manual

+This is the one and only public manual of the game, to introduce all features, how to play and how to use it in the classroom.

 The full manual is [here](https://docs.google.com/document/d/1Yk8cvbJIE2IKIKsVDs7eHWq_nueZ-O6HCGTl9xVusJk/edit?usp=sharing)